 General U.S. residency program requirements

-General requirements like application via ERAS, personal statement, curriculum vitae, letters of recommendation, common application form, being in ECFMG certification process (for IMGs), USMLE STEP 1 passage, medical student performance evaluation, participating in the Match, etc. are common for near all residency programs with rare exceptions.
+Application via ERAS, personal statement, curriculum vitae, letters of recommendation, common application form, being in ECFMG certification process (for IMGs), USMLE STEP 1 passage, medical student performance evaluation, participating in the (NRMP, SF or Urology) match, etc. are common for near all residency programs with rare exceptions.

 Read How to apply for medical residency in the USA for more details.